Drowning in crude, U.S. drillers say Trump strategic reserve plan is no lifeline

 But for some drillers, the writing is on the wall.

 “The price action will cause producers to cut (production) harder, period.
-Everything else is background noise,” one source at a publicly traded Permian producer said.
-(Reporting by Devika Krishna Kumar in New York; editing by Richard Valdmanis and David Gregorio)
+Everything else is background noise,” said one source at a publicly traded Permian producer.

+Reporting by Devika Krishna Kumar in New York; editing by Richard Valdmanis, David Gregorio and Bernadette Baum